 Published Date

 • J.P.
 Wiser's 18-Year-Old

-Held annually in conjunction with the Victoria Whisky Festival, the Canadian Whisky Awards recognize the best Canadian whiskies and encourage distillers to maintain the highest quality standards - becoming the first stop for whisky producers, distributors, retailers and fans looking for the very best.
+Held annually in conjunction with the Victoria Whisky Festival, the Canadian Whisky Awards recognize the best Canadian whiskies and encourage distillers to maintain the highest quality standards.
+The awards are widely regarded as a trusted benchmark for producers, distributors, retailers and whisky fans alike.

 J.P.
-Wiser's, Lot No. 40 and Pike Creek are available for purchase at your local alcohol retailer, or online for residents of Ontario at www.jpwisers.com.
+Wiser's, Lot No. 40, Pike Creek, and Gooderham & Worts are available at your local alcohol retailer, or online for residents of Ontario at .

+Published Date